picmi/help/docs/business/integrations/setting-up-integrations.md

 - Remove duplicate or very similar questions in your question library
 - Then reset or review your mappings

+See [Managing Duplicate Questions](../workflows/managing-duplicate-questions.md) for how to find and fix duplicates.

 This helps ensure the correct data is always sent to the integration.
 :::